 I want to share my story with you.

-The short version is I went from lawyer to financial planner to full time online entrepreneur.
+The short version is I went from lawyer to certified financial planner to success coach + entrepreneur.
+I turned my six figure student loan debt into a six figure business.

 I did this knowing nothing about blogging or running a business.
 In fact, I always wanted to be a lawyer.